iVisa Mobile App Online global travel documents

 4

-We’ll email your approved Schengen Visa and let you know how to use it for your trip.
+We’ll email your approved visa and let you know how to use it for your trip.

 Woman at an airport holding a passport and boarding pass